ocpi/ocpi/OCPI.md

 **TODO: OCPP allows for the use of Amperage, smart charging group is to decide the final format**

-tariffType is a chosen string of 2 characters.
+tariff_type is a chosen string of 2 characters.
 The string is free and the specification is currently agreed upon between operator and provider.

 **expected behaviour**

-A charge point will always start charging in it's default mode without waiting for this message as it is not said that this message will be sent / received.
+A charge point will always start charging in its default mode without waiting for this message as it is not said that this message will be sent / received.
 Local Load Balancing may be applied according to the operator needs and will be notified via the NDR messages.

 The RequestChargingProfile message may be sent more than a single time.
 When a change is applied by the operator, a new section in the chargesession will be registered for billing. (see the CDR format for more information)